Datavisualiatie-UGent/project-dv25-9/src/platform-analysis.md

 ${resize(monthlyReleasesChart)}

 This chart shows the number of game releases per month, broken down by platform.
 The size of each point represents the average number of downloads per game that month.
 Steam has the highest volume of releases overall.
 However, PlayStation and Xbox games tend to receive more downloads per title.
+It also shows clearly that most games release during October of each year, as this is right before the holiday season.
 The final months show a downward trend in releases, again due to the dataset not being fully updated.